• Skip to primary navigation

 Applesauce Canning with Kids

-Applesauce is certainly something that an older child can handle making on their own.
-Water bath canning is very straightforward.
 The fruit preparation is simple, as along as a child has been taught proper knife skills.
-Please see this article for more tips on keeping kids safe in the canning kitchen – click here.
+Please read the article for more tips on

 For more gloriously unique and tasty canning recipes, be sure to check out my friend Kathie’s book below: